PREAMBLE AND SUMMARY

 Renewables (for a period of 10 years).

-Finland’s energy mix is diverse and balanced, and many of its power plants can be optimized for up to three different fuels.
-About 2.7 million inhabitants (slightly less than half of the population of Finland) lived in district heated apartments and about 68% of all district heat in 2017 was produced in CHP plants.
-In total, CHP covered about 32% of Finland’s electricity demand in 2017 [2, 3].
+Finland's energy mix is diverse and balanced, and many of its power plants can be optimized for up to three different fuels.
+In 2021 about 2.7 million inhabitants (slightly less than half of the population of Finland) lived in district heated apartments and 56% of all district heat was carbon neutral.
+In total, CHP covered about 27% of Finland's electricity demand in 2020 [2, 3].

 TABLE 2.
 ENERGY STATISTICS

 |Coal, Lignate and Peat||53||47||45||36||33||-2.35|

 *Latest available data, please note that compound annual growth rate may not be representative of actual average growth.